I decided I wasn’t going to let my dreams die with me.

 58. Write an article for a major publication

-59. Go to gun range with a bunch of dudes
+59. Go to gun range with some manly men

 60. Get something named after me